Parthiv12/Parthiv12/README.md

 </p>

 <p align="center">
 Focused on large language models and backend systems, with hands-on experience building and training models while exploring how they behave in real-world applications.
-Interested in developing end-to-end systems that combine AI with scalable backend infrastructure.
+Interested in developing end-to-end systems that combine **LLMs with scalable backend infrastructure**.
 </p>

 ---